A bunch of leaves and my awesome shoes.

 • CV image

 Hey.
 How are you doing?
 I'm Nikolas.
 I come from Papagou, a small suburb outside of Athens, Greece.
 Nice of you to stop by.
 I like mathematics, especially the kind that can be applied to computer science.
-I'm a PhD student at the crypto group at Aarhus University where I'm lucky to be advised by Claudio Orlandi and Peter Scholl.
-I'm fascinated by all science but my main research interests lie in the areas of theory of computation, cryptography, combinatorics, and privacy preserving techniques in machine learning.
+I am a CNRS postdoctoral researcher at IRIF, Université Paris Cité, hosted by Geoffroy Couteau.
+I'm fascinated by all science but my main research interests lie in the areas of cryptography, combinatorics, privacy preserving techniques in machine learning, and the theory of computation in general.

+I love science, adventures, and satire.
+I dislike intolerance, ignorance, and authoritarianism.
 I try to be an adequate basketball player 🏀, punk rock listener 🤘, and stay away from skateboard related injuries ☠️.

 My better half, Kelsey, also does cryptography.
 Usually, the post quantum type.